wobkenh/simplematcomponents/projects/simplemattable/readme.md

 - colFilterText `setColFilterText(text: string)`: Allows you to programmatically set the text of the col filter.
 ColFilter (see above) needs to be active.

+- directEdit `isDirectEdit(directEdit: boolean)`:
+There are cases where you want your user to edit the data directly without having to press edit/save first.
+A usecase for this would be if you want to display a checkbox at the end of each row, which the user can use to select/deselect rows.
+If you encounter such a usecase, set directEdit on the last column to true using this method.
+A form field will be displayed, no matter if editing is enabled and the row is being edited.
+Don't forget to define the form field first (see [the edit mode section](#edit-mode)).
+Under the hood, direct edit uses ngModel while edit mode uses form controls.
+By default, direct edit is turned off.

 ### Edit-mode

 Edit-mode is a major feature of SimpleMatTable.
 It allows you to enable the add/edit/delete functionality.